 Content tagged with: agile

 Here is our monthly selection of interesting knowledge material on programming, software testing and project management.
-This month you will find some interesting information and opinions about good requirements, unit testing definition, viewing Scrum with a fantasy gaming perspective, business and IT relationship, NoSQL databases, failure in project management and software architecture in Agile approaches.
+This month you will find some interesting information and opinions about software and system modeling, programmer psychology, managing priorities, improving software architecture, technical user stories, free tools for Scrum, coding culture and integrating UX in Agile approaches.